Creative Writing

 Overcoming Bullying: A Teen’s Concert Night

-First attempt at a short story Abby had been eagerly anticipating The Eras concert for a year since her mom had surprised her with the news of the tickets.
+First attempt at a short story Abby had been eagerly anticipating The Eras concert for a year, since her mom had surprised her with the tickets.
 Several of her friends had been unable to get tickets, and Abby felt a surge of excitement knowing she was one of the lucky ones.
-The…
+The tickets were a…

 -